 Good food leads to good hair.
 You do need protein and complex carbohydrates for healthy strands.
-As a rule of thumb, lean on good protein to give you strong hair; fish, eggs, and quinoa are known to be the best.
+As a rule of thumb, lean on good protein for stronger, healthier hair such as fish, eggs, and quinoa.
 A bit of Vitamin C also helps, so consume oranges, kiwis, and broccoli.
-Leafy greens like spinach, kale, and mint also help while almonds and sweet potato also promise healthy hair.
-Salmon, cauliflower, and beetroot are great for hair too.
+Leafy greens like spinach, kale, and mint help.
+While almonds and sweet potato also promise healthy hair, salmon, cauliflower, and beetroot are also great for hair.

 Shampoo less, condition more

 Shampooing way too much can strip your scalp and hair of natural oils.
 That means your hair is more prone to breakage and damage.
-So while you shampoo less, try to add more conditioning products to your bathroom shelf – a good hair mask, a neat leave-in conditioner, or a deep conditioner.
+So while you shampoo less, try to add more conditioning products — a good hair mask, a neat leave-in conditioner, or a deep conditioner.

 Products we love: Kiehl’s Damage Repairing & Rehydrating Leave-In Treatment; Newsha High-Performance Leave-In Conditioner; Balmain Paris Leave-In Conditioning Spray; Briogeo Don’t Despair, Repair!
 Deep Conditioning Mask Jar; Percy & Reed TLC Hydrating Mask and Ouai Treatment Masque.

-Too much heat can damage your hair so use this time to lay off heat-protecting sprays, shine and beach wave sprays, and hair pommades.
+Too much heat can damage your hair, so use this time to lay off heat-protecting sprays, shine, and beach wave sprays, and hair pomades.
 Let your hair breathe and grow naturally.